vamsiramakrishnan/splunk-export-audit/Readme.md

 ```

 ## Quickstart For Setup On OCI Side
+This quickstart assumes you have working understanding of basic principles of OCI around IAM | Networking and you know how to get around the OCI Console.

 ### Create Compartments and Groups
+- `Burger-Menu` --> `Identity` --> `Compartments | Users | Groups`
 1. Create a Compartment `splunk-export-compartment`
 2. Create a Group  `splunk-export-users`
 3. Add `Required User` to group `splunk-export-users`